 Appendix to Policy

 The conflict resolution policy covers current University administrators, faculty, P&A, civil service, and student workers (including research and teaching assistants).
 A person is considered a University employee if the person receives a University paycheck.
 Employees who are represented by a labor organization are excluded from services.
-Bargaining unit employees may pursue their concerns through the process established in their collective bargaining agreements.
+Labor represented employees may pursue their concerns through the process established in their collective bargaining agreements.

 The conflict resolution process is for employment-related issues and conflicts.
 Informal services are available for a broad range of employment-related issues.
 Formal conflict resolution services are available for some, but not all, workplace disputes, and there are time limits

 There are no fixed time limits for raising an issue informally, although conflict resolution staff may decline to process issues that are so stale that efforts would be futile, that have been processed previously in this or other offices, or that would create unfair surprise or prejudice.